-Below are some explanations of terms I use in my blog for those unfamiliar with the language of Autistic Culture and the Neurodiversity Paradigm.
+Below are some explanations of terms I use across my website for those unfamiliar with the Autistic community and the neurodiversity paradigm.

 Autistic: Identity first language will be used by me rather than “person with autism” as being Autistic is a core part of my identity and life experience.
 I mainly capitalise “A” in “Autistic” to recognise our identity and culture, much like Deaf culture capitalise their first letter.